Metaphor's Algebra

 Galvani Frog legs Torpedo fish Volta Torpedo Fish Pattern Volta - two coins simulation Volta Pile

-The frog legs (Galvani) + Torpedo fish (Volta) seperator Volta torpedo fish pattern - The artificial one seperator The Voltaic Pile - Battery
+Frog legs (Galvani) + Torpedo fish (Volta) Volta torpedo fish pattern - the artificial one The Voltaic Pile - Battery

 http://en.wikipedia.org/wiki/Alessandro_Volta